SQL CASE WHEN Multiple Conditions Guide

 Most candidates think CASE WHEN evaluates all conditions and picks the best match.
 It doesn't.
 It walks the WHEN list top to bottom and stops at the first TRUE.
 That one detail is why half the CASE WHEN answers we see in mock interviews bucket rows into the wrong tier.
 The interviewer isn't checking whether you know the keyword.
-They're checking whether you know the order of operations well enough to notice when yours is broken.
+They're checking whether you know the order of evaluation.

 CASE WHEN Syntax Review